czczc/LArDiffusion/README.md

 python -m SimpleHTTPServer
 ```

-Now open a web browser and direct to [http://localhost:8000]
+Now open a web browser and go to <http://localhost:8000>

+## Add Static Contents

+The static contents can be directly added to the <index.html>